2026 Program Presenter Biographies

 Richard Smith

-Richard Smith has lectured on and written about antebellum United States history and 19th-Century American literature since 1995.
-He has worked in Concord as a public historian and Living History Interpreter for 25 years and has portrayed Henry Thoreau at Walden Pond, around the country, and in Canada.
-He has written or edited 11 books for Arcadia Publishing and is a regular contributor to Discover Concord Magazine.
+Historian Richard Smith has lectured on and written about antebellum United States history and 19th-Century American literature since 1995.
+He has worked in Concord as a public historian for 27 years.
+He has written or edited 13 books for Arcadia Publishing and is a regular contributor to Discover Concord Magazine.

 Chris Sockalexis